Gold dips from six-week peak as dollar firms, physical demand eases

-LONDON Gold slipped on Wednesday from the previous day's six-week peak as the dollar rose to a one-week high against the euro and on signs of softening physical demand.
+LONDON Gold eased on Wednesday from the previous day's 6-week peak as the dollar rose to a one-week high against a basket of currencies, with signs of softening physical demand also pressuring the metal.

-Prices were supported at the lower levels however by worries over the global economic outlook, heightened this week after China said third-quarter growth was the slowest since 2009.
-That had lifted appetite for counter-cyclical assets such as gold.
+Prices were supported however by worries over the outlook for the global economy, heightened this week after China said third-quarter growth was the slowest since 2009.
+That has lifted appetite for counter-cyclical assets such as gold.

 European shares edged up, meanwhile, on upbeat company earnings results and hopes of corporate bond buying by the European Central Bank.